Liquor Store Sales

 Valuing the Goodwill of Liquor Stores in South Florida

-Determine True Owner Benefit of the Liquor Store
+Determine Adjusted Owner Benefit of the Liquor Store

-- The true owner benefit of a liquor store is the actual cash profits and economic benefits that the owner derives from the store.
+• The adjusted owner benefit of a liquor store is the true economic profits derived by the owner.

-- It can be somewhat tricky to calculate the true owner benefit, as there are often hidden assets that are not typically counted as profits.
+• It can be somewhat tricky to calculate the adjusted owner benefit, as there are often hidden assets that are not typically counted as profits.

-- Additionally, if the owner has family members working in the liquor store, their payroll must be scrutinized and adjusted for their salary’s fair market value.
+• Additionally, if the owner has family members working in the liquor store, their payroll must be scrutinized and adjusted for their fair market value.

-- It is useful to look at the previous two or three years of the owner’s true owner benefit.
+• It is useful to look at the previous two or three years of the store’s tax returns or profit and loss statements when determining the historical owner benefit.

-- Buyers sometimes pay as much as four times the true owner benefit for the goodwill of the business (not including inventory).
+• Buyers sometimes pay as much as four times the adjusted owner benefit for the goodwill of the business (not including inventory).

 Liquor stores typically have a 3PS beer, wine, and liquor package sale license.
-This means that consumption on premises is not allowed, and the liquor store may freely sell all alcohol products to its customers.
+This means that consumption on premises is not allowed, and the liquor store may freely sell alcohol products to its customers.
 Buyers of liquor stores will transfer the current 3PS license to their own corporation, and must also pass fingerprint and background checks in order to be the new license holder.
-The 3ps liquor license holder may sell foodstuffs in their store, and there is no quota as to the amount of food that must be sold in comparison to the alcohol that is sold.
+The 3ps liquor license holder may sell foodstuffs in their store.
 It can be extremely costly and lengthy to open a new liquor store and procure a 3PS license.
 Limitations may in fact prohibit new 3PS licenses from being issued in certain Florida jurisdictions.
 For these reasons, a 3PS liquor license is a very valuable asset, and will enhance the valuation of the store.

 Location and Lease Critical to Liquor Store Valuation